netxms/netxms-doc/admin/ups-monitoring.rst

 can be found on a
 `|product_name| wiki <https://wiki.netxms.org/wiki/UPS_Monitoring_(APC)_via_SNMP>`_.

-Please check :ref:`import-mib` for MIB loadding and :ref:`dci-configuration` for metric collection.
+Please check :ref:`import-mib` for MIB loading and :ref:`dci-configuration` for metric collection.